breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 appl → (expr expr)
 ```

-To evaluate an `expr` in this language, we need a single substitution rule.
+To evaluate a `expr` in this language, we need a single substitution rule.
 The notation `expr[var → val]`, [we read as](https://groups.csail.mit.edu/mac/users/gjs/6.945/readings/Steele-MIT-April-2017.pdf#page=44), "within `expr`, `var` becomes `val`":

 ```
 (λ var.expr) val → (expr[var → val])
 ```

 For example, applying the above rule to the expression `(λy.y z) 1` yields `(λy.1 z)`.
 With this seemingly trivial addition, our language is now powerful enough to encode any computable function!
-This language is known as the pure untyped λ-calculus.
+Known as the pure λ-calculus, this system is equivalent to an idealized computer with infinite memory.

-While grammatically compact, computation in this system is not particularly terse.
-In order to perform any computation using this system, we will need a way to encode values.
+While grammatically compact, computation in the λ-calculus is not particularly terse.
+In order to perform any computation, we will need a way to encode values.
 For example, we can encode the boolean algebra like so:

 ```
 [D1]           λx.λy.x = T     "true"